Project Excellence Awards

 For each project category there will be two awards based on whether the electrical/technology portion of the project is valued under or over $1,000,000.

 Each entry must be submitted with a clear project photo.
 Incomplete forms or forms submitted without a project photo will not be considered.
 Select the category that is most appropriate for the project that you are submitting.
 In the event that a project may qualify for more than one category, or its category seems unclear, the awards committee will make the final determination as to the category it falls under.

 Members may submit one entry per category.
 Previous winning projects are not eligible.

 Competition participants will be contacted to arrange for a physical inspection of the project.
 Inspections will take place in April and May.
 A project manager or someone familiar with the project will be required to accompany judges during the site visit.
-All projects need to be accessible for judging.
+All projects need to be accessible for judging and photography.

 A panel of industry professionals will make the award selections based on criteria including originality, aesthetics, workmanship, and difficulty of installation.
 Awards may be presented to multiple recipients in a single category, or not issued for a category based on the judges’ ratings.
 Awards for the winning projects in each category will be presented at the Fall General Member Meeting in September.
 If you have a project that you wish to submit for consideration, please click the below link to complete the entry form.
 Should you have any questions, please do not hesitate to contact the chapter.